evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

     > py self.cmdset.add("commands.mycommands.MyCmdSet", persistent=True)

 Now you can `reload` as much as you want and your code changes will be available directly without needing to re-add the MyCmdSet again.
-To remove the cmdset again, do
+To remove the cmdset again, you'd do

     > py self.cmdset.remove("commands.mycommands.MyCmdSet")